Let's Talk About Emotions

 Jenny Schaafsma, PhD

 Jenny Schaafsma is a Psychologist at HRA Psychological Services specializing in adolescent, young adult, and adult counseling.
 Jenny often works with people on identifying, understanding, accepting and expressing their emotions.
-If you need support in managing your emotions, you can .
+If you need support in managing your emotions, you can contact her by clicking here.

 Learn More